My Favorite Steady Stocks That Pay Dividends

-So, let’s smooth out this roller coaster ride the best we can.
-We will do this with a review of 5 top consistent dividend-paying stocks.
+So, let’s smooth out this roller coaster the best we can.
+By reviewing 5 consistent dividend-paying stocks.
 To see what they have to offer.

 Consistent Dividend Stocks To Buy And Hold

-Here are 5 consistent dividend stocks we will review today.
+Here are the 5 consistent dividend stocks we will review today.

 - NextEra Energy